 This dish makes an excellent dinner!
 You can whip it up in 30 minutes, or prepare it ahead of time and freeze it for up to one month before use.

 This delicious dish is so creamy and versatile — get ready for flavors of garlic and mushroom to fill each bite!
 I also got to save time and money by pairing this with zucchini noodles, instead of making an additional keto-friendly dish.
-My family isn’t keto or low-carb but they loved it, especially my 2-year-old picky eater.
-It’s safe to say this easy-to-make, (most ingredients are readily available) low-carb hit will definitely be in my meal planning rotation!
+My family isn’t keto or low-carb, but they loved it, especially my 2-year-old picky eater.
+It’s safe to say this easy-to-make, low-carb hit will definitely be in my meal planning rotation!

 — Lele Jaro, on keto for two years for type 2 diabetes (Follow her on Instagram)